Gluten-Free Ricotta Cake with Almond Flour

 Notes

-Store the cake cover in the refrigerator for up to 5 days.
+Store the cake covered in the refrigerator for up to 5 days.
 You can freeze it in an air-tight container or freezer bag for up to 3 months.
 Separate the cake from the blueberry sauce for the best results.

 4 Comments